 While you should connect the subwoofers to a plug, the setup doesn’t need to be wired to the soundbar itself, but the 4 rear speakers do need cables to be connected to the subs to work.

 The Nakamichi Shockwafe Ultra comes with a remote that gives you full control over the entire thing.
 Unfortunately, it’s not a universal remote, which means you will have at least two remotes for other devices.

 Compared to the remotes of other products we’ve tested, the one in this Nakamichi model is quite large and can be difficult to hold for someone with smaller hands.
 Also, the Nakamichi Shockwafe Ultra doesn’t have an app you can use, which is pretty disappointing considering how high-quality its features are and how big the setup is.

 For users who are conscious about their energy consumption, the Nakamichi Shockwafe Ultra soundbar also comes with an energy-saving mode or “eco mode”.
 It’s basically just the soundbar going into standby if the speaker has been inactive for over 20 minutes’ time.

 Installing an impressive home theater system has a price tag and seems to be an inconvenience, however, with Nakamichi setup is easy and your purchase comes with everything you need in the box.
 This includes all the cables, batteries, and the mounting kit if you want to set the speaker on the wall.
 The user manual is also there, in case you need better information about the product.

 Nakamichi Shockwafe Ultra 9.2 Review Conclusion

-The Nakamichi Shockwafe Ultra 9.2 provides an unsurpassed experience in terms of heavy-duty and explosive sound.
-With 9 channels, 2 subwoofers, and 4 satellite rear speakers, the sound quality and the detail that emanates from this soundbar system is superior than others in the same price point.
+The Nakamichi Shockwafe Ultra provides an unsurpassed experience in terms of heavy-duty and explosive sound.
+With 9 channels, 2 subwoofers, 4 satellite rear speakers, quality sound, DTS, and Atmos, the detail that emanates from Nakamichi is superior than other devices in the same price point.